An arboreal fern, with large fronds, growing to potentially 12 metres (often seen smaller), with a trunk to 20 cm in diameter.

-It grows on the coast in NSW and Queensland, mainly in warm temperate rainforest.
-Its natural distribution is somewhat confused as it has now rapidly colonised local bushland from gardens and landscapes, especially along nutrient enriched creeklines.
+Records of this species span most of the NSW and Queensland coast.
+However, its natural distribution is somewhat confused as it has now rapidly colonised local bushland from gardens and landscapes, especially along nutrient enriched creeklines.
 However, there are records of collections in the 1800s from the central and south coast of NSW.
 It is now recognised as weedy in some areas.
 It stretches up to Cape York in Queensland.
 Victoria treat it as a weed where it occurs in the east of the state.
 It has become weedy in some other countries.

 It grows best in high humidity and high soil moisture conditions, therefore use good quality mulches and top them up regularly to keep the soil moist and also provide nutrients to the shallow root system.